-The Vice President of Administration or his/her designee upon consulting with the Vice President of Instruction is responsible for the decision to close the College at all locations for inclement weather.
+The Vice President of Administration or the Vice President of Administration's designee upon consulting with the Vice President of Instruction is responsible for the decision to close the College at all locations for inclement weather.
 College employees and students are expected to be at their assigned workplace or classroom, unless the College is closed or their classes/activities cancelled.